Big Island Car Rentals

 Choosing a Rental Car on The Big Island of Hawaii

-If you are traveling with your spouse and want to spend your time around Kona town, you may have very different car rental needs than a larger group wanting to explore every aspect of the Island.
-Choose what works best for your trip – your Hawaii car rental is a big part of your trip planning.
+If you are traveling with your spouse and plan to spend most of your time around Kona, you’ll want a smaller car, like a convertible, luxury car, or economy car.
+Larger groups ready to explore every aspect of the island require a more spacious rental, such as an SUV or van.
+Choose what works best for your trip—your Hawaii Island car rental is a big part of planning.

-Check with your travel companions to get a good idea of what you will be using your rental car for.
-Hawaii Big Island rental cars must be large enough to include both passengers and luggage to and from the airport, as well as guests and gear for trips around the island.
+Check with your fellow travelers to get a good idea of how you want to use your rental car.
+The car must be large enough to include passengers and luggage to and from the airport, as well as guests and gear when visiting the Big Island beaches and other excursions.

-Ranching and agriculture are two of the Big Islands mainstays
+• Ranching and agriculture are two of the Big Island’s main industries

 Things to Do on Hawaii (The Big Island)

-Mauna Kea Summit Sunset & Stargazing on the tallest oceanic mountain in the world – this is a must see.
-You can drive in your Big Island rental car as far as the Ellison Onizuka Visitor’s Center.
-If you wish to continue farther, you must book a tour.
-At the peak you may encounter snow, view the incredible sunset, photograph the stars, and view planets and stars through a powerful telescope.
+Mauna Kea is the tallest oceanic mountain in the world, and catching a beautiful sunset and stargazing from the summit is a must-do.
+To get to Mauna Kea, you can drive your Big Island car rental as far as the Ellison Onizuka Visitor’s Center.
+You must book a tour if you want to continue further.
+At the mountain’s peak, view the incredible sunset, photograph the stars, and gaze at planets and stars through a powerful telescope—you may even encounter snow!

-Volcanoes!
-Yes, it is definitely worth the drive to Hawaii Volcanoes National Park and the surrounding areas.
-You will discover some of the most unique and amazing geographical landscapes in the world.
-The park encompasses the summits of both Kilauea and Mauna Loa – two of the world’s most active volcanoes.
+Volcanoes are another must-see on the Big Island.
+We recommend driving to the Hawaii Volcanoes National Park and the surrounding areas to see some of the most unique and amazing geographical landscapes in the world.
+The park encompasses the summits of Kilauea and Mauna Loa—two of the world’s most active volcanoes.

-Kailua-Kona is home to restaurants, nightlife, shopping, and a great place to anchor yourself for your Hawaii vacation.
-A car rental in Kona is a necessity if you want to explore anywhere outside of the town itself.
+The town of Kailua-Kona is home to restaurants, nightlife, shopping, and endless activities and tours.
+It’s a great place to anchor yourself for your Hawaii vacation, but we recommend renting a car if you want to go anywhere outside of Kona.

-Hilo on the northeast side, is blessed with more rainfall and is blessed with dramatic waterfalls, rainforests, and gardens.
-The downtown area offers visitors museums, art galleries, shops and restaurants.
+On the northeast side of the island is Hilo.
+Hilo gets a lot of rainfall, blessing the area with dramatic waterfalls, luscious rainforests, and gorgeous gardens.
+The downtown area has plenty of museums, art galleries, shops, and restaurants.

-A visit to Puna District, which is located south of Hilo is a worthwhile trip in your Hawaii car rental; located on the windward side and resembling a large greenhouse with very lush green surroundings.
+A visit to the Puna District is a worthwhile trip in your Hawaii Island car rental.
+It’s located south of Hilo on the windward side of the Big Island, resembling a large greenhouse with very lush green surroundings.
 It is known for its heated tide pools, freshwater springs, and sometimes cold or hot spring water bubbling from the ground.
-There is much rugged coastline and lava fields.
+The landscape features rugged coastlines and lava fields.

-You can enjoy some of the same activities as you would find on other islands, like air and helicopter tours, boat tours, fishing, snorkeling, diving, golfing, to name a few.
-The Big Island is also known for its volcanic activity which could be interesting for visitors who haven’t seen a volcanic landscape in person.
+You can enjoy many of the same outdoor activities you would find on other islands, like air and helicopter tours, boat tours, fishing, snorkeling, diving, and golfing, to name a few.

 CAR RENTALS ON THE BIG ISLAND FAQs

-Prices will vary depending on the season, car rental location and company.
-As rates do vary, it is always wise to determine your needs:
+Prices for a Big Island car rental vary depending on the season, car rental location, and company.
+Since rates vary, it is always wise to determine your needs:

 • Size of vehicle